Healthier grain-free and gluten-free lemon muffins with an amazing pound cake-like texture!

 Baking with almond flour is pretty cool sometimes.
 Not only did it result in bright yellow muffins (whole wheat would have made them look pretty drab, I think) but it lets the lemon flavor really shine through.
 I suppose you could also use almond meal in them, but then don’t blame me when they have little brown specks.
 Brown specks just don’t belong in my cheery muffins. ;)

 And one more thing.
 The lemon glaze isn’t optional!
 It makes the lemon flavor pop even more so don’t leave it out.
 The muffins aren’t that sweet so the glaze helps them achieve that “naughty muffin” taste.
+I rarely use powdered sugar but I haven’t found a way around it in glazes.
+Anyone have an idea how to make a processed sugar free lemon glaze?

 I only made these yesterday but they’re just as good today as they were out of the oven.
 Another plus for almond flour!